 - This policy wording

 - Our Financial Services Guide

 - Your latest Certificate of Insurance

-- Your medical assessment
+- Your medical assessment.

-- Any special terms and conditions we've sent you, including any Endorsement to your policy, that confirm any addition to or variation of your policy
+- Any special terms and conditions we've sent you, including any

+Endorsement to your policy or Supplementary Product Disclosure

+Statement, that confirm any addition to or variation of your policy.